How to reduce stress at work when running a small business

-How deal with the stress in your business will depend upon the nature of the challenges that you’re experiencing.
-But examining the issues affecting you one by one is a good place to start as this will help you begin to take a strategic approach to tackling them.
+How you deal with feeling overwhelmed at work will depend upon the nature of the challenges that you're experiencing.
+But examining the issues affecting you one by one is a good place to start, as this will help you begin to take a strategic approach to tackling them.
 This technique can also help to mitigate the impact of stress on the business, giving you back control.

 Take regular breaks

-If you have put in place support systems and strategies but are still struggling with low-level stress on a day to day basis, there are things you can do to help you cope with stress at work.
+If you've put in place support systems and strategies but are still too anxious to work and struggling with low-level stress on a day to day basis, there are things you can do to help you cope with stress at work.

 Make use of technology

-Technology can also be a useful tool to help you manage work-related stress.
+Technology can also be a useful tool to help you handle work-related stress.